 ABC enticed National Review founder William F. Buckley Jr. (1925 –2008) and Vidal to do a series of 10 televised debates each evening during the conventions: five during the Republican National Convention in Miami, and five during the Democrats’ in Chicago.

-Buckley and Vidal loved being on camera and people talk about his birthday celebrations, he went over the top have you seen the customized Birthday Gift Baskets ? well now you can get them for any occasion.
+Buckley and Vidal loved being on camera.
+Vidal enjoyed people talking about his birthday celebrations.
+He went over the top.
 Both men knew how to use television to their advantage.
 Buckley was host of the political talk show Firing Line With William F. Buckley Jr. which ran for 34 seasons (1966–1999) and is the longest-running public-affairs show with a single host in television history.

 Vidal once said: